wangshuai-simulation/personalpages.github.io/_pages/about.md

 He Yongqiang#, Wang Shuai#, Wen Junping, Feng Niu, Ma Ruxiang, Zhang Hetong, Chen Guoxun, Chu Xiakun, Chen Yiping*.
 Redesigned Guide DNA Enhanced Clostridium butyricum Argonaute Activity for Amplification-Free and Multiplexed Detection of Pathogens.
 Nano Letters.
 2024, 24, 9750–9759.

+•	2.
 Wang Shuai, Ou Xinwen, Yi Ming*, Li Jingyuan*.
 Spontaneous desorption of protein from self-assembled monolayer (SAM)-coated gold nanoparticles induced by high temperature.
 Physical Chemistry Chemical Physics, 2022, 24, 2363-2370.

-Wang Shuai, Ou Xinwen, Wutthinitikornkit Yanee, Yi Ming*, Li Jingyuan*.
+1. Wang Shuai, Ou Xinwen, Wutthinitikornkit Yanee, Yi Ming*, Li Jingyuan*.
 Effects of the surface polarity of nanomaterials on their interaction with complement protein gC1q.
 RSC Advances, 2020, 10, 41993-42000.

-Getting started
+Project
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this template](https://github.com/academicpages/academicpages.github.io) by clicking the "Use this template" button in the top right.